AgnosticUI/agnosticui/CONTRIBUTING.md

 yarn install
 ```

-With above setup, you can then run any of the top-level script e.g. `yarn start:react`, `yarn start:vue`, `yarn start:angular`, `yarn start:svelte`, etc.
+With above setup, you can then run any of the top-level script e.g. `yarn start:react`, `yarn start:vue`, `yarn start:angular`, `yarn start:svelte`, which will open the corresponding [Storybook](https://github.com/storybookjs/storybook) — Storybooks is basically a dev environment which allows you to conveniently view and live edit the AgnosticUI components.

+## Checklist

+TL;DR: If you're already very familiar with open-source contributions and just want to cut to the chase, here is a checklist to follow:

+- [ ] First submitted new feature or bugfix issue?
+Unless it's a small bugix, we generally prefer to track PRs against an issue which starts a dialogue to give us context.
+- [ ] Does the change require CSS updates to existing components?
+If so, have you updated all frameworks and verified?
+- [ ] Does this add a new component?
+If so, have you updated all framework's `copystyles.js` to pull in said CSS and verified it's working properly?
+- [ ] Tests passing?
+- [ ] Have you added to the framework's /examples apps? e.g. `agnosticui-react/examples`?
+These are kitchen sink sanity checks which help to verify a component is working and derive documentation snippets.
+- [ ] Have you updated the docs?
+These live in [site/docs](https://github.com/AgnosticUI/agnosticui/tree/master/site/docs)

+_We realize above checklist is pretty intimidating, reach out with an at mention on your issue if you're interested in contributing but need some clarifications!_

+The rest of this document goes into more details.

 ## Pull requests